V1TO-C/IB_MCP/README.md

     After the image is up and running, navigate to `https://{GATEWAY_BASE_URL}:{GATEWAY_PORT}`⁠ (e.g.: `https://localhost:9999/`) to login.
     If successful you should be redirected to a URL that reads: "Client login succeeds"

-3. Add MCP server config file (only the first time)
+3. Add the MCP server config file to your VS Code `settings.json` (only the first time)

     Given the following environment parameters
     ```